ilovezy/cc-bootstrap-changeTheme/README.md

 and commit the second line, use the first line

+> notice that bootswatch did't has a default css,so just forget it

     function changeLinkUrl(themeName) {
         // $themeLink.prop('href', 'http://bootswatch.com/' + themeName + '/bootstrap.min.css');
         $themeLink.prop('href', 'bootswatch/bootstrap-' + themeName + '.css');